Representation Theory of Finite Groups: Representation of a Group

-\begin{example}[Regular Representation] Let $G$ be a group of order $n$ and $k$ a field.
-Let $V=k[G]$ be an $n$-dimensional vector space with basis as elements of the group itself.
-We define $L\colon G\rightarrow GL(k[G])$ by $L(g)(h)=gh$, called the left regular representation.
-Also $R(g)(h)=hg^{-1}$, defines right regular representation of $G$.
+\begin{example}[Regular Representation] Let $G$ be a group of order $n$, and $k$ a field.
+Let $V=k[G]$ be the $n$-dimensional vector space with basis as elements of the group itself.
+We define $L\colon G\rightarrow \GL(k[G])$ by $L(g)(f)(h)=f(g^{-1}h)$, called the left regular representation.
+Similarly, $R(g)(f)(h)=f(hg)$, defines right regular representation $R$ of $G$.
 Prove that these representations are injective.
-Also these representations are obtained by the action of $G$ on the set $X=G$ by left multiplication or right multiplication. \end{example}
+Further, these representations are obtained by the action of $G$ on the set $X=G$ by left multiplication or right multiplication.
+In fact, one can make $k[G]$ an algebra by defining the following multiplication:

+Note that this is the convolution multiplication (not the usual point-wise multiplication).
+This algebra $k[G]$ is called the {\bf group algebra} of $G$ over $k$. \end{example}

-\begin{example} Let $G=Q_8=\{\pm 1, \pm i, \pm j, \pm k\}$ and $k=\mathbb C$.
+\begin{example} Let $G=Q_8=\{\pm 1, \pm i, \pm j, \pm k\}$, and $k=\mathbb C$.
 We define a $2$-dimensional representation of $Q_8$ by:

 \end{example}